Tehya-003/Face_recognition_attendance-system/README.md

 # 📸Face Recognition Attendance System
  Welcome to the Face Recognition Attendance System!
-This innovative project leverages Amazon Rekognition, a live webcam feed, and MySQL to create a seamless and efficient attendance recording system.
+Face Recognition Attendance System is an advanced end-to-end system that uses AWS Rekognition for face recognition and records attendance in an AWS RDS MySQL database.

+The system includes a user-friendly interface built with Tkinter, allowing real-time face recognition using a webcam.
+Recognized faces are recorded in the attendance database with date and time.

 ## 🚀 Features
 - **Real-time Face Recognition**: Capture photos in real-time using your webcam.
 - **AWS Rekognition Integration**: Identify faces using Amazon Rekognition.
-- **Automated Attendance Recording**: Store attendance records in a MySQL database.
+- **Automated Attendance Recording**: Attendance recorded in AWS RDS MySQL database.
 - **Attendance Calculation**: Calculate attendance based on a default 30-day period.
 - **User-friendly Interface**: Simple and intuitive Tkinter GUI.